smartdevicelink/sdl_evolution/proposals/0141-multiple-transports.md

 One of the issues arising from multiple-transports feature is that SDL Core needs to distinguish between two cases: "a single SDL app connecting to SDL Core using two different transports" and "two instances of a SDL app on two phones connecting to SDL Core using different transports".
 For this purpose, this document proposes to update the specification of how Core assigns Session IDs.

 Currently Session ID is managed per transport, so it is possible that two apps receive same Session ID if they are connected through different transports.
-This behavior will be updated so that Core will assign different Session IDs to each app.
-Core will accept Start Service frame with a known Session ID even if the frame is received through Secondary Transport.
+This behavior will be updated so that Core will assign different Session IDs to each app (i.e. Core will make sure to assign different Session IDs in each Version Negotiation procedure).

+When Proxy sends a Start Service frame on Secondary Transport, it always includes the Session ID provided by Start Service ACK frame on Primary Transport.
+This means that Start Service frame will include a non-zero value for Session ID on Secondary Transport.
+Core uses the Session ID value to recognize which transports are used by a single Proxy.
+Core's implementation will be updated to accept Start Service frame with a known Session ID even if the frame is received through Secondary Transport.

 The downside of this proposal is that maximum number of SDL apps that can connect to Core will be limited to 255.